5 Reasons To Stop Asking Women When They Are Having Babies

 It’s time that we stop asking women when they are having babies!
 This is one of the most insensitive questions you can ask a woman today.
 There are so many reasons a woman does not have a child right now, and all of those reasons are valid.
 This question can make women feel inadequate for many reasons.
 Let’s talk about why we need to stop asking women when they are having babies.

 Many couples go through fertility struggles and spend years trying to conceive.
-The CDC reports that “about 6% of married women aged 15 to 44 years in the United States are unable to get pregnant after one year of trying (infertility).
+The Centers for Disease Control and Prevention (CDC) reports that “about 6% of married women aged 15 to 44 years in the United States are unable to get pregnant after one year of trying (infertility).
 Also, about 12% of women aged 15 to 44 years in the United States have difficulty getting pregnant or carrying a pregnancy to term (impaired fecundity).”1

 Infertility is not just a problem facing women.
 The CDC also notes that “in about 35% of couples with infertility, a male factor is identified along with a female factor.
 In about 8% of couples with infertility, a male factor is the only identifiable cause.”1 Couples who struggle with infertility will undergo endless testing to determine the underlying cause.
 If they ultimately decide to try to conceive, they may undergo multiple rounds of Clomid, IUI, or IVF cycles.
 The struggle with infertility is profoundly emotional and personal.
 Asking when someone is having a baby while they’re struggling with infertility can trigger the individual impacted.